The Last Prosecco: Synopsis

-Synopsis

 In the hills of Conegliano and Valdobbiadene, the dashing, opinionated Count Ancillotto (Rade Šerbedžija), as unstinting in his criticism of a nearby pollution-producing factory as he is proud of his family's heritage of making the finest Prosecco, kills himself with the flair and style that have marked his life.
 The motives for his suicide are unknown; the mystery only deepens when a couple of the count's best-known enemies are gunned down.
 Police inspector Stucky (Giuseppe Battiston), an awkward outsider of half-Persian descent, is assigned to the baffling case in which the main suspect is a dead man.
 Inexperienced and in new territory, Stucky trudges through the villages' unresolved issues, before realising the key to solving the mystery lies in understanding the culture of the Prosecco Hills themselves.
 The trail leads Stucky to, among others, the count's mistress (Silvia D'Amico), his estranged daughter (Liz Solari), a crazed gravedigger (Teco Celio), and an exclusive Prosecco brotherhood, but the real revelation for the policeman is the late count's credo of savouring the finer things in life and fighting to preserve them.